 - Founded the Women’s Tennis Association (1973) and the Women’s Sports Foundation (1974).

-- Co-founded Mylan World TeamTennis (1974), the groundbreaking coed professional tennis league.
+- In 1974 King co-founded World TeamTennis (WTT), the revolutionary professional tennis league.
 Now in its 40th season and known as Mylan World TeamTennis, the league showcases the best in professional team tennis competing for the King Trophy.
 Also founded the World TeamTennis Recreational League, one of the most popular recreational tennis formats in the U.S.

-- Named Global Mentor for Gender Equality by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2008, received the NCAA President's Gerald R. Ford Award in 2009, honored with Major League Baseball's Beacon of Change Award in 2010 and appointed to the President's Council on Fitness, Sports and Nutrition in 2010.
+- Appointed Global Mentor for Gender Equality by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2008, received the NCAA President’s Gerald R. Ford Award in 2009, honored with Major League Baseball’s Beacon of Change Award in 2010 and named to the Presidential Delegation to the 2014 Winter Olympics.

-- Continues to be a leader in the fight for equality and recognition in the GLBT community, and has been honored by many of the leading GLBT organizations, including the Human Rights Campaign, GLAAD and Lambda Legal Foundation.
+- Continues to be a leader in the fight for equality and recognition in the LGBT community.

 - Honored on August 28, 2006, when the National Tennis Center, home of the US Open, was renamed the USTA Billie Jean King National Tennis Center in honor of King’s contributions to tennis, sports and society both on and off the court.

 - A member of the President’s Council on Fitness, Sports and Nutrition and serves on the boards of the Women’s Sports Foundation, the Andy Roddick Foundation and the Elton John AIDS Foundation.

 For more information about Billie Jean King or to request an interview, please email Tip Nunn at TipNunn@comcast.net.